TheSeaweedMonster/SeraphAsm/README.md

 # Release Notes

-Currently, compilation for x86 assembly is finished.<br>
+Currently, compilation for x86 assembly is finished, while x64 is under development.<br>
-All opcodes are supported<br>
+All opcodes are supported, however testing is needed.<br>

 Please report any problems or incorrect outputs<br>
 It is much appreciated so I can fine-tune the compilation output.<br>